AllonKleinLab/cospar/docs/source/getting_started.rst

 Getting Started
 ---------------

 Here, we explain the basics of using CoSpar.
-In :doc:`CoSpar basics <20210121_cospar_tutorial_v2>`, we will demonstrate its usage in a sub-sampled dataset of hematopoiesis.

-CoSpar requires the count matrix not log-transformed.
+CoSpar requires the count matrix ``not log-transformed``.
 This is specifically assumed in selecting highly variable genes, in computing PCA, and in the HighVar method for initializing the joint optimization using a single clonal time point.
 CoSpar also assumes that the dataset has more than one time point.
 However, if you have only a snapshot, you can still manually cluster the cells into more than one time point to use CoSpar.

 First, import CoSpar with::